dmhacker/dmhacker.github.io/content/blog/blog-12-04-2019-starting-a-blog/index.md

 website routes.
 It doesn't perform any compilation, code execution, or database queries.

-One solution is, after making a change to our Gatsby/JSX source code, I manually re-compile the codebase on my machine and then upload the results to a separate branch that GitHub Pages can serve.
+One solution is, after making a change to my Gatsby/JSX source code, I manually re-compile the codebase on my machine and then upload the results to a separate branch that GitHub Pages can serve.
 However, this solution has the dreaded word 'manually' as a part of it.
 Engineers